Don't Bring Bed Bugs Back As Souvenirs

 Prevent Bed Bugs From Coming Home With You

-Keep clothes elevated.
+- Keep clothes elevated.
 Bed bugs crawl into items that are left on the floor.
 If a female lays eggs in something you left on the floor, you could end up with a problem.
-Bed bug eggs don't need the mother in order to hatch.
+Bed bug eggs don't need the mother to hatch.

-When you get home from traveling, wash all your clothing and bedding on the hottest temperature.
+- When you get home from traveling, wash all your clothing and bedding at the hottest temperature.
 This will kill bed bugs in all stages of development.

-This quick guide should help you stay safer when you travel.
+This quick guide should help you stay safe when you travel.
 If bed bugs find a way into your home by some other means, take action and call Action.
-We have a team of bed bug control experts waiting to help you our, do not try to handle this situation on your own when you can just take action and call Action today.
+We have a team of bed bug control experts waiting to help you.